OpenClinica/OpenClinica/README.md

 # Welcome!

+This is a fork of OpenClinica which attempts to refactor the architecture into a multi-tier architecture with Apache Webserver, Tomcat, Amazon RDS, Elasticache (HTTP Session caching) deployment on AWS.
+Accompanied is a Cloudformation template that will help deploy the refactored stack to AWS.

 OpenClinica is an open source software for Electronic Data Capture (EDC) and Clinical Data Management (CDM) used to optimize clinical trial workflow in a smart and secure fashion.
 Use OpenClinica to:

 - Build studies